hiruna72/squigualiser/docs/reform.md

 # Reform

-The format how the moves information stores in the [move table](move_table.md) is not generalised.
-That is a move that is not a multiple of the stride cannot be stored in that format.
-A more generalised format is documented [here](https://hasindu2008.github.io/f5c/docs/output#ss-tag).
-In addition to the flexibility this format has a greater compression ratio (~1.6) in ASCII format compared to the move table format.
+The [move table](move_table.md) format used by ONT basecallers to store the move information is not generalised.
+For instance, a move that is not a multiple of the stride, cannot be stored in the move table format.
+A more generalised format to store the signal to read/reference alignment is documented [here](https://hasindu2008.github.io/f5c/docs/output#ss-tag), which we would refer to as the **ss tag**.
+In addition to the flexibility, this **ss tag** format has a greater compression ratio (~1.6) in ASCII format compared to the move table format.
 Squigualiser uses this format as the input to generate plots.
-Hence, before proceeding to create plots the move table has to be converted to the required format.
+Hence, before proceeding to create plots, the move table has to be converted to the required **ss tag** format.
-This is done using the tool `reform`.
+This is done using the sub tool `reform` in squigualiser.
-The two important parameters `reform` takes are `kmer_length or k` and `sig_move_offset or m`.
+The two important parameters `reform` take are `kmer_length or k` and `sig_move_offset or m`.
 This determines the base colour adjustment to the signal jumps.
 More information is discussed in [pore_model document](pore_model.md) and [using base shift](base_shift_and_eventalignment.md).

-The user can provide `--profile` argument to deteremine the kmer  length and the signal move offset using preset values.
+The user can provide `--profile` argument to determine the kmer length and the signal move offset using preset values.
 Optionally the user can also provide `-k` and `-m` values.
-The argument  `--profile` will override `-k` and/or `-m` values if all are provided.
+The argument  `--profile` will override `-k` and/or `-m` values, if all arguments are provided.

 ```
 ALIGNMENT=reform_output.paf